-7.6 Impact on the Thames Basin Heaths Special Protection Area permitted it will not give rise to likely significant adverse effect upon the integrity of the Thames Basin Heaths Special Protection Area (SPA).
+- 7.6.1 The application site lies a minimum of 400 metres from the Thames Basin Heaths Special Protection Area.
+Policy CP14 of the CSDMP requires that development will only be permitted it will not give rise to likely significant adverse effect upon the integrity of the Thames Basin Heaths Special Protection Area (SPA).
 All new (net) residential development located between 400 metres and 5 kilometres of the SPA will be required to contribute towards the provision of Suitable Alternative Greenspaces (SANGs) and Strategic Access and Management Monitoring (SAMM) measures.
 This is reflect in Policy NRM6 of the SEP, the NPPF and advice in the SPAAS.
-In accordance with the SANG Allocation Criteria (2020), a one year permission is proposed due to the limited supply of SANG capacity in the Borough.
+In accordance with the SANG Allocation Criteria (2020), a one year permission is proposed due to the limited supply of SANG capacity in the Borough. - 7.7.2 Taking into consideration the more limited uplift in accommodation to be provided, the contributions towards SANG and SAMM measures would be £11,328 and £1,401.28, respectively.
+A legal agreement is to be provided to secure these contributions.
+Subject to the completion of a legal agreement in this regard, no objections are raised on these grounds with the proposal complying with Policy CP14 of the CSDMP, Policy NRM6 of the SEP, the NPPF and advice in the SPAAS.